A Probabilistic Bayesian Approach to Recover $R_2^*$ map and Phase Images for Quantitative Susceptibility Mapping: Theory

-In order to improve the recovery performance, we need to combine information from the multi-echo measurement model in \eqref{eq:multi_echo_measurement_model} and the mono-exponential decay model in \eqref{eq:mono_exp_decay_model}.
-In the following we first compute the distribution $p_{\mathcal{M}}(\vx_i|\vy)$ of multi-echo images $\vx_i$ based on the multi-echo measurement model alone.
-We then integrate $p_{\mathcal{M}}(\vx_i|\vy)$ into the mono-exponential decay model to recover the multi-echo images $\vx_i$, the proton density $\vx_0$ and the $T_2^*$ map $\vr_2^*$.
-Compared to $p_{\mathcal{M}}(\vx_i|\vy)$, the distribution $p(\vx_i|\vy)$ we use to recover $\vx_i$ also contains information from the mono-exponential decay model.
-Additionally, since the sparse priors are imposed on the wavelet coefficients $\vv_i,\vv_0$ of the images $\vx_i,\vx_0$, the recovery problem is formulated with respect to $\vv_i,\vv_0$ when we need to invoke the sparse distributions $p(\vv_i|\lambda_i)$ and $p(\vv_0|\lambda_0)$.
+In order to further improve the recovery performance, we need to combine information from the multi-echo measurement model in \eqref{eq:multi_echo_measurement_model} and the mono-exponential decay model in \eqref{eq:mono_exp_decay_model}.
+In the following we first compute the distribution $p_{\mathcal{M}}(\vz_i|\vy)$ of multi-echo images $\vz_i$ based on the multi-echo measurement model alone.
+We then integrate $p_{\mathcal{M}}(\vz_i|\vy)$ into the mono-exponential decay model to recover the multi-echo images $\vz_i$, the initial magnetization $\vz_0$ and the $R_2^*$ map $\vr_2^*$.
+Compared to $p_{\mathcal{M}}(\vz_i|\vy)$, the combined posterior distribution $p(\vz_i|\vy)$ we use to recover $\vz_i$ also contains information from the mono-exponential decay model, which thus leads to better performances.
+In particular, since the sparse priors are imposed on the wavelet coefficients $\vv_i,\vv_0$ of the images $\vz_i,\vz_0$, the recovery problem is then formulated with respect to $\vv_i,\vv_0$ when we need to invoke the sparsity-promoting distributions $p(\vv_i|\lambda_i)$ and $p(\vv_0|\lambda_0)$.